There is no one right way to establish an effective missions program.

 1 | An effective mission program reflects the gospel dynamic between personal renewal and mission effort.

 The gospel is God’s message of reconciliation and renewal to the world.
-Through global missions, we all desire to see people across the world come to faith in Jesus Christ and, through him, find a relationship with God.
+Through global missions, we all desire to see people across the world come to faith in Jesus Christ and, through Him, find a relationship with God.

 But the gospel isn’t simply the door to a new relationship with God – it’s also the power that continually transforms us and sustains us to share his love with others.